bogle78/Lab3B/README.md

 ### **Installation**

-In order to install this project on your own computer simply right click on the link and save the file named Lab3B to a designated place on your computer.
+In order to install this project on your own computer simply click on the link named Lab3BFinal.zip click download, and save the folder to a designated place on your computer.
 If you are only observing this for a few minutes, Lab3B.java is a copy of the code that would be useful to follow along with.

 ### **Usage**